AjayDandriyal/shl-Assessment-Recommender/README.md

 This project aims to streamline the hiring process by recommending contextually appropriate assessments from SHL using machine learning and automation.
 It includes:

 - 🔄 **Automated Web Scraping**: Extracts up-to-date assessment data directly from SHL website using Selenium.
-- 📊 **TF-IDF-Based Recommendation Engine**: Uses Natural Language Processing (NLP) techniques to recommend assessments tailored to job role descriptions.
+- 📊 **TF-IDF-Based Recommendation Engine**: Uses Natural Language Processing (NLP) techniques to retrieve the top 10 related assessments, followed by LLM-based re-ranking to recommend assessments tailored to job role descriptions.
 - 🚀 **FastAPI Backend**: Powers scalable and fast REST APIs for retrieving recommendations.
 - 💡 **Streamlit Frontend**: Provides an intuitive and interactive UI for hiring managers to explore the suggested assessments.